Lithuania: Law and law enforcement

 Statutes of Lithuania were the central piece of Lithuanian law in 1529–1795.

 The first attempt to codify the Lithuanian laws was in 1468 when the Casimir's Code was compiled and adopted by Grand Duke Casimir IV Jagiellon.
 In the 16th century three editions of the Statutes of Lithuania were created with the First Statute being adopted in 1529, the Second Statute in 1566, and the Third Statute in 1588.
 On 3 May 1791, the Europe's first and the world's second constitution was adopted by the Great Sejm.
 The Third Statute was partly in force in the territory of Lithuania even until 1840, despite the Third Partition of the Polish–Lithuanian Commonwealth in 1795.
+Internal state acts, international correspondence and resolutions of the Sejm of the Polish–Lithuanian Commonwealth had to be confirmed with the Great Seal of Lithuania or the Lesser Seal of Lithuania to come into force in Lithuania until 1795.

 In 1934–1935, Lithuania held the first mass trial of the Nazis in Europe; the convicted were sentenced to imprisonment in a heavy labor prison and capital punishments.

 After regaining of independence in 1990, the largely modified Soviet legal codes were in force for about a decade.
 The current Constitution of Lithuania was adopted on 25 October 1992.
 In 2001, the Civil Code of Lithuania was passed in Seimas.
 It was succeeded by the Criminal Code and Criminal Procedure Code in 2003.
 The approach to the criminal law is inquisitorial, as opposed to adversarial; it is generally characterised by an insistence on formality and rationalisation, as opposed to practicality and informality.
 Normative legal act enters into force on the next day after its publication in the Teisės aktų registras, unless it has a later entry into force date.
 The European Union law is an integral part of the Lithuanian legal system since 1 May 2004.